Indiran-525/CMOS_SPICE/README.md

 This repository contains **SPICE simulations of NMOS, PMOS, and CMOS inverters** using various device models.
 It is designed to help students, researchers, and enthusiasts understand **MOSFET device behavior, CMOS inverter characteristics, and circuit robustness** under different operating conditions.

 The simulations explore both **DC and transient behaviors**, considering **parameter variations, device sizing, and supply voltage effects**.
-This makes the repository useful for **learning, experimentation, and research purposes**.

 ---